Life just isn’t ideal for us sisters these days…

 My mindfulness background and training is diverse.
 I have had my own mindfulness practice for over a decade.
 I completed a yearlong certification program at Mindful Schools.
 I also created a mindfulness program at an elementary school in Brooklyn, which I ran for three years, and have taught mindfulness classes online for the last four years.

-Currently I run groups and provide individual therapy for depression and anxiety using MBCT and MBSR techniques.
+Currently I offer health and wellness coaching groups and online programs while also providing individual and group therapy for depression and anxiety using MBCT and MBSR techniques.